selw-prog/selwood/minecraft/minecraft.md

 - **Troubleshooting**: Check the `logs` folder or the [Minecraft Wiki](https://minecraft.wiki/) for help.

 For detailed setup or optimization steps, consult the official Minecraft documentation or request further assistance.

-## Exposing Server Externally

-I have a CGNAT IP so port forwarding is not a solution.
-I prefer not to introduce cost to this at this time.
-I found software called [playit](https://playit.gg/) and installed that on my VM.